 - 29 states have implemented legislation allowing non-resident college students to purchase hunting and/or angling licenses at resident prices.

 - In 2014, New Hampshire approved a college student license through the passage of HB 1290, sponsored by New Hampshire Legislative Sportsmen’s Caucus Member Representative Benjamin Lefebvre.

 - In 2015, Maine adopted a college student hunting, angling, trapping license, when LD 256, sponsored by Maine Legislative Sportsmen’s Caucus Member Senator Paul Davis, became law.

-- In 2017, Alabama passed House Bill 3 that allowed nonresident college students, that met certain requirements, in Alabama to purchase a hunting of fishing license at the same cost as an in-state resident.
+- In 2017, Alabama passed House Bill 3 that allowed nonresident college students that met certain requirements in Alabama to purchase a hunting or fishing license at the same cost as an in-state resident.

 - In 2018, West Virginia amended and reenacted §20-2B-7 with the passage of SB 346 which permits full-time, nonresident students attending an in-state college or university to purchase lifetime resident statewide hunting, trapping, trout fishing, and fishing licenses.

 - In 2021, Governor Gianforte signed HB 647, which allows students to purchase resident-rate licenses in Montana if their home states offer resident-rate licenses to Montanans.